 - Link policies and rules that affect similar data.

 For example, suppose your company has data that includes personal identification numbers from people in many different countries.
 The columns that contain personal identification numbers are named with abbreviations of the country-specific terms, for example: “SSN” for US Social Security Numbers, “SIN” for Canadian Social Insurance Numbers, “UID” for Indian Unique Identification Numbers, and so on.
 You create a business term named “Personal identification number” and assign it to all the columns that contain personal identification numbers.
 Knowledge workers then understand that the “SSN”, “SIN”, and “UID” columns contain the same type of information and what that information means.
 You view the term’s Related Content screen to see all the data assets that contain personal identification numbers and all the policies and rules that control personal identification numbers.
-You create a data protection policy with a rule that masks the values in all columns assigned the “Personal identification number” term.
+You create a policy with a rule that masks the values in all columns assigned the “Personal identification number” term.

 The status of a term determines whether the term is in use.
 Published terms are in use, while draft and archived terms are not.